ThomasFrentzel/Distributed-Leader-Election/README.md

-# Distributed-Leader-Election
+# Distributed Leader Election

 A Python implementation of a simple Distributed Leader Election system using the etcd library.
-This project demonstrates how that by only using  basic etcd API operations (`get`, `put`, `delete`, `lock`, `lease`, `refresh`, `watch`, `watch_once`) to ensure that only one process becomes the leader at a given time.
+This project demonstrates how to ensure that only one process becomes the leader at a given time by using basic etcd API operations (`get`, `put`, `delete`, `lock`, `lease`, `refresh`, `watch`, `watch_once`).

+## Features
+- Distributed leader election using etcd.
+- Automatic waiting for leader availability.
+- Fault-tolerant: automatically elects a new leader if the current leader crashes or exits.
 - Each candidate has a unique identifier.
 - Candidates compete to become the leader by interacting with the etcd key-value store.
 - If a leader already exists, candidates wait for the leader to terminate or abort before trying again.

 The implementation ensures that only one process can become the leader at any time, providing a simple, robust solution to leader election in distributed systems.

-## Features
+## Operations Used
-- Distributed leader election using etcd.
-- Automatic waiting for leader availability.
-- Use of basic etcd operations: `get`, `put`, `delete`, `lock`, `watch`.
-- Fault-tolerant: automatically elects a new leader if the current leader crashes or exits.
+- `get`: Checks the current leader stored in `leader_key`.
+- `put`: Claims leadership by writing the candidate's ID to `leader_key`.
+- `delete`: Removes the leader's ID from `leader_key` once the leader has finished their execution.
+- `lock`: Ensures only one candidate can attempt leadership at a time by preventing concurrent access to the critical section of code.
+- `watch`: Tracks changes in the leadership key (`leader_key`), allowing candidates to react when the leadership status changes.

 # Usage